emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/12-vector-open-shapefile-in-r.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Import Line and Point Vector Layers
+## Challenge 1: Import Line and Point Vector Layers

 Using the steps above, import the HARV\_roads and HARVtower\_UTM18N vector layers into
 R. Call the HARV\_roads object `lines_HARV` and the HARVtower\_UTM18N